DSM-5 300.14: Dissociative Identity Disorder

 I. Dissociative Disorders

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) was released May 18, 2013.
-The DSM criteria and explanations listed here are not meant to self-diagnose, but instead are listed to help improve public understanding of dissociative identity disorder.
-Trauma specialists with experience in the dissociative disorders should be contacted if you suspect you have any dissociative disorder.
+The DSM criteria and explanations listed here are not meant to self-diagnose, but instead are given to help improve public understanding of dissociative identity disorder.
+A trauma specialist with experience in the dissociative disorders should be contacted if you suspect you have any dissociative disorder.
 Many mental health professionals lack the training needed to recognize and treat this class of disorders.
-See symptoms page for more.
+See the symptoms page for more.

-Disruption of identity characterized by two or more distinct personality states.
+• Disruption of identity characterized by two or more distinct personality parts.
+This disruption may be observed by others, or reported by the patient.

-C. The symptoms cause clinically significant distress or impairment in important areas of functioning.
+• Causes clinically significant distress and impairment in social, occupational, or other important areas of functioning.

 DSM-5 criteria for dissociative identity disorder.